Manu2213/PatternCompositeWithDictionary/README.md

 # PatternCompositeWithDictionary
-Implementation of the composite pattern with dictionary under the domain: manufacturing of a window opening
+Implementation of the composite pattern with dictionary under the domain: manufacturing of a window opening.
+C# (.NET 8)